Akbaruddin Owaisi

-Akbaruddin Owaisi (born 14 June 1970) is an Indian politician and leader of All India Majlis-e-Ittehadul Muslimeen (AIMIM) party in Telangana.
+Akbaruddin Owaisi (born 14 June 1970) is an Indian politician and the leader of All India Majlis-e-Ittehadul Muslimeen (AIMIM) party in Telangana.
 Since 2014, he has been MLA of the Chandrayangutta constituency in the Telangana Legislative Assembly.
-Owaisi was appointed as the Chairman of Telangana Public Accounts Committee in 2019.
+Owaisi was appointed Chairman of Telangana Public Accounts Committee in 2019.

-Owaisi has presided over the Chandrayangutta assembly constituency from 1999, winning for the fifth term in 2018.
+Owaisi has presided over the Chandrayangutta assembly constituency from 1999, winning for the sixth consecutive term in the latest 2023 state election.
 He assumed the position of floor leader in 2004.

-In 2011, while rallying, fifteen armed assailants attacked Owaisi with guns, swords and daggers.
-His assailants shot him in the abdomen, and he suffers from ongoing medical issues because the bullet is still lodged near his kidney which the doctors warned will affect his legs if removed.

-In August 2012, Owaisi claimed while speaking in Karimnagar that there have been "50,000" riots in India over 65 years since the country became independent.
-He claimed in the speech that a "majority" of those killed in the riots were Muslims.

-Owaisi's speeches have drawn comparisons with other populist leaders and his speeches have incited violence on multiple occasions.
+Owaisi's speeches have drawn comparisons with other populist leaders and incited violence on multiple occasions.

 Early life and background

-Owaisi was born in Hyderabad on 14 June 1970.
-He was born to a Muslim family to Sultan Salahuddin Owaisi and his wife.
-Akbaruddin Owaisi and his father reconciled in 1998.
+Owaisi was born in Hyderabad on 14 June 1970 to Sultan Salahuddin Owaisi and Najmunnisa Begum.

 Personal life

 Owaisi is married to Sabina Farzana.
 He has one daughter and one son.
+His daughter, Fatima Keneez Owaisi is a barrister in the United Kingdom.
+She took the bar at Lincoln's Inn.

 Political career

-Owaisi has been elected as the Member of the Legislative Assembly for Chandrayangutta constituency on five consecutive occasions, in 1999, 2004, 2009, 2014 and 2018.
+Owaisi has been elected as the Member of the Legislative Assembly for Chandrayangutta constituency on six consecutive occasions, in 1999, 2004, 2009, 2014, 2018 and latest 2023.
 He served as a deputy to his elder brother Asaduddin Owaisi, who was leading the AIMIM in the House.
 In 2004, Akbaruddin became the floor leader of AIMIM in the Assembly upon Asaduddin's election to Lok Sabha from Hyderabad.
-He was re-elected in 2009 and lead the seven-member AIMIM in the House.
+He was re-elected in 2009 and led the seven-member AIMIM in the House.

 Owaisi won his fourth consecutive victory in Assembly polls from Chandrayangutta assembly in 2014.
-Akbaruddin Owaisi won his Fifth Consecutive victory in Assembly polls from Chandrayangutta Assembly in 2018.
-In 2019, he was appointed as the Chairman of Telangana Public Accounts Committee.
+Akbaruddin Owaisi won his fifth consecutive victory in Assembly polls from Chandrayangutta Assembly in 2018.
+In 2019, he was appointed Chairman of Telangana Public Accounts Committee.

+Owaisi, elected for the 6th consecutive term as a Member of the Legislative Assembly, and being the senior most member of the Telangana Assembly, was appointed pro-tem Speaker on 9 December 2023.

 Other ventures

-Established Salar-e-Millat Educational Trust
+Salar-e-Millat Educational Trust

 Owaisi established Salar-e-Millat Educational Trust which runs a chain of Owaisi School of Excellence in Hyderabad.
-He provides free education to children in these schools.
+Owaisi provides free education to children in these schools.

+Notable Work

+Plea for funds for Renovation of Mahankali temple

+In February 2020, Owaisi met Telangana Chief Minister K Chandrashekar Rao at Pragati Bhavan and requested Rs 10 crore for renovation of Simhavauhini Mahankali temple at Lal Darwaja in Old City Hyderabad.

+Positions held

 Controversies

-Academics suggest that Owaisi intentionally uses threatening language, and India's Hindu-led government to position himself and his party as a pan-Indian Islamist movement.
-Subsequently, political commentators have drawn parallels between Owaisi's political strategy and Italy's nationalist, populist, right-wing Lega Nord party.
-Some describe Owaisi's brand of hate-speech as Stochastic, meaning the pan-Indian violence resulting from his speeches is sporadic and unpredictable.
-Thusly, Owaisi's words have a destabilising effect on India's nascent, sometimes fragile democracy.
+Akbaruddin Owaisi, a leader of the All India Majlis-e-Ittehadul Muslimeen party in Hyderabad, has been charged several times for hate speeches denigrating Hindu gods and inciting violence against Hindus.
+He said that 25 crore Muslims would need just 15 minutes without the police to show 100 crore Hindus which is more powerful.